tensorflow/java/ndarray/README.md

 ## Integration with TensorFlow

-TensorFlow NdArray library is independent of the TensorFlow runtime library, making it a good choice for manipulating multi-dimensional data structures from anywhere.
-As an example, here is how it is actually done by the [TensorFlow Core API](https://github.com/tensorflow/java/tree/master/tensorflow-core/tensorflow-core-api):
+The NdArray library is independent of the TensorFlow runtime library, making it a good choice for manipulating multi-dimensional data structures from anywhere.
+But as an example, here is how it is actually being used by the [TensorFlow Core API](https://github.com/tensorflow/java/tree/master/tensorflow-core/tensorflow-core-api):

 ```java
 // Allocate a tensor of 32-bits integer of the shape (2, 3, 2)